kausgang/TestYourself/README.md

 3. Database managemet from UI
 4. Make it a microservice application

-# to integrate with Chat GPT, create an environment variable with the name <u>VITE_OPENAI_API_KEY</u> and enter the value of API Key from chatgpt there.
+# to integrate with Chat GPT, create an environment variable with the name OPENAI_API_KEY and enter the value of API Key from chatgpt there.